 Christmastime to me was once the season of goodwill.
 That meant the enjoyment came from the giving and in my own quiet rebellious way I am now doing just that.

-I am dsc_0043involved in the Charity Christmas meal.
+I am involved in the Charity Christmas meal.
 I have spent about 6 weeks attending meetings and asking the local community for help with, the cooking, serving out, the venue, the food, and presents.
 People have been so generous not only with their time but their money.

 I was told before Christmas I was being selfish doing this.